In the eternal words of John F. Kennedy:

 The law was meant to resolve the farmer/herders crisis which is so far proving to be effective even though a lot of the displaced people from the crisis are still in IDP camps.

-But very important laws such a Fiscal Responsibility Act, Public Procurement Act, and Open Government partnership policy which would have enhanced good governance have not been domesticated.
+But very important laws such the Fiscal Responsibility Act, Public Procurement Act, and Open Government partnership policy which would have enhanced good governance in the state have not been domesticated.

 Again for 48 months (4 yrs.) that he was in control as the state’s chief executive with enormous powers, why didn’t he made sure that the laws were domesticated?

 Isn’t this another evidence of incompetence?

 The much hyped but failed Cargo Airport comes to mind.

 Again, Governor Ortom while talking on the Radio Benue programme also acknowledge failure of the Igumale cement project to take off because of an inept ‘419’ investment approach with a ‘fake investor’ in china.

 Also, many MOUs were signed but obviously difficult to say if any came to fruition.

 And as a former Minister of Trade and Investment, how many trade deals or key investment deals did he pulled into the state in the last four years.
 None?

 Despite the obvious failure, Governor Ortom was returned re-elected in the March 2019 election with another four-year mandate.